 The point of the exercise is to understand your spending habits, so you don’t need to track your expenses for months or years on end.

 (Although, if you love analysing data, then track your expenses for as long as you like).

 At a bare minimum, it’s a good idea to track your expenses for a fortnight.

 But you’ll get a better idea of your spending if you do it for a month or two.

-By then you’ll have a pretty good idea of your spending habits.
+By then you’ll have a clear picture of your spending habits.

 Remember, tracking your expenses isn’t the goals; the goal is to adjust your spending patterns so that they are in line with your long-term financial goals.
 Tracking your expenses is just an initial data collection exercise to help you reach this goal.

 I first wrote about tracking expenses before smartphones were a thing and before there were hundreds of apps available to easily keep track of your expenses.